 The Nest Temperature Sensor communicates with the thermometer, telling it to either warm or cool those isolated spaces in your home.
 In essence, Nest thermometers guarantee your home is always comfortable without you having to make any manual adjustments.

-How does it work with the IoT: The Nest Learning Thermostat collects an array of user and location information from recording your regular habits and heating expectations.
+Nest Learning Thermostat collects an array of user and location information from recording your regular habits and heating expectations.

 With this information, it’s able to make predictive inferences that allow it to automate heating and cooling operations without any manual prompting.
 This is all made possible because the Nest Learning Thermostat is connected to the internet, and connected to your many devices chatting on the Internet of Things.